cern-eos/eos/doc/configuration/draining.rst

 Overview
 --------

 The EOS drain system provides a fully automized mechanism to drain (empty) filesystems under certain error conditions.
 A file system drain is triggered by an IO error on a file system or manually by an operator setting a filesystem into drain status.

+Starting from EOS Citrine 4.3.0, a new implementation of the drain is available, called Central Drain, but the old implementation, called Distributed Drain, is still used by default.
+The new implementation can be enabled by adding ``mgmofs.centraldrain true`` to the MGM configuration file (/etc/xrd.cf.mgm).

-The drain system is made up by the cooperation of several components:
+The Distributed drain system orchestrates the cooperation of several components:

 * File System Probe running on FST writing Scrub Files with predefined patterns
 * Central File System View with file system state machine
 * Centrally running drain threads steering the filesystem drain process
 * Drain Thread on each FST pulling workload to pull files locally to drain filesystems

+The Central drain system does not use drain threads on the FSTs, but it makes use of the GeoTreeEngine component to decide where to move the drained replicas.
+The drain proccesses are spawned on the MGM node and not on the FSTs, and represent simple XRootD third-party-copy transfers.
+The Central Drain is recommended for instances having the Namespace stored in QuarkDB.

 FST Scrubber
 ------------

 Each FST run's a dedicated thread doing scrubbing.
 Scrubbing is running if the file system configuration is at least **wo** ( e.g. in write-only or read-write mode), the file system is in **booted** state and the label of the filesystem ``<mountpoint>/.eosfsid + <mountpoint>/.eosfsuuid`` is readable.
 If the label is not readable the Scrubber broadcasts an IO error for filesystems in **ro**, **wo** or **rw** mode and **booted** state with the error text "filesystem seems to be not mounted anymore".

 The FST scrubber follows the filling size of a disk and writes test pattern files at 0%, 10%, 20% ...
 90% filling with the goal to do tests equally distributed over the physical size of the disk.
 At each 10% filling position the scrubber creates a write-once file to be re-read in each scrubbing pass and a re-write file which is re-written and re-read in each scrubbing pass.
 The following pattern is written into the test files:

 .. code-block:: bash

    scrubPattern[0][i]=0xaaaa5555aaaa5555ULL;